 His engagement is also deeply personal and dates from 1973 when, in the aftermath of the uprising at Attica, he was moved to join a Concord-based group called the Peaceful Movement Committee (PMC).
 The Committee brought together members of the community and men serving time at MCI Concord.
 They met once a week to talk and share and to work on various projects.
 He was a reporter then for the Lowell Sun and as such helped with the editing and printing of a PMC newspaper.

-It was through the PMC that Nat met a man just a few years younger than him who was at the start of what would be life in prison without the possibility of parole.
+It was through the PMC that Nat met a man just a few years younger than he, who was at the start of what would be life in prison without the possibility of parole.
 He remains incarcerated in Massachusetts, though he continues to appeal his conviction.
-They have stayed connected over the last 40+ years and, as he has been moved frequently from prison to prison, Nat believes that as a result he have visited every state penal institution in Massachusetts.
+They have stayed connected over the last 40+ years and, as he has been moved frequently from prison to prison, Nat believes that as a result he may have visited every state penal institution in Massachusetts.

 He left the Lowell Sun and the United States in 1976, returning each summer to visit family and friends.
 He worked five years as a freelance journalist in Cairo and then joined the Paris-based French news agency Agence France-Presse in 1982.
 He retired from AFP, where he worked as a correspondent and editor, in November 2011.
 In Paris, he was a prison visitor and was part of a national program to offer support and friendship to men from France and other countries serving short-to-medium-term sentences.
 Through this program he was able to visit four different French prisons.